Skip to Content

 How Our Team Prepares Your Case

-Our attorneys handle workplace harassment cases with a team-based approach, which allows us to draw on the experience of many professionals who focus on employment law.
+Our attorneys handle workplace harassment cases with a team-based approach, which allows us to draw on the knowledge of many professionals who focus on employment law.
 Over time, our firm has recovered millions of dollars for workers and has received recognition from organizations such as Super Lawyers and Million Dollar Advocates Forum.
 Our work has been covered in major media, which reflects the seriousness of the cases we handle and the trust that many employees have placed in us.

 Frequently Asked Questions

-Can my employer fire me for reporting harassment?
+Can my employer fire me for reporting harassment or calling a lawyer?

 During an initial conversation, it is helpful if you can describe the key events in order.
 That includes when the harassment started, who was involved, what was said or done, and how your employer responded when you raised concerns, if you did.
 Documents such as emails, text messages, performance evaluations, or written complaints can be useful, although you do not need to have everything organized before you call.
 We also want to understand how the situation has affected your health, your work performance, and your personal life.
 Our attorneys keep this information confidential and use it only to evaluate your potential claims and discuss your options.